Design, Guest Spots, Headline, Recent Shows »

 Since 2002, the Solar Decathlon has been a biennial competition hosted in Washington D.C. that has challenged collegiate teams with the task of designing affordable, sustainable and attractive solar-powered homes.
 But this year they parted with tradition and the event has come to the Golden State in Irvine’s Great Park.
 Founder …

-Design, Guest Spots, Headline, News, Recent Shows »
+Design, Guest Spots, Headline, Mobility, News, Recent Shows »

 Many design grads no longer dream of employment in a large corporation.
 Carren Jao reports on the Design Accelerator, a program created by Art Center College of Design, Caltech and Idealab to support students with a bright idea in an age of entrepreneurialism.
 With Lorne Buchman, Mark Breitenberg, Bill Gross, Gabriel Wartofsky, Elisabeth Neigert, Bob Vander Woude and Jacques Perrault.
 Plus, Matt Holzman reports …